Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Consistency of matter coupling

 where $\bar g_{\mu\nu}$ is defined in Eq.~\eqref{eq:GeneralizedDisformalTransformation}.
 Note that we have interchanged the roles of $g_{\mu\nu}$ and $\bar g_{\mu\nu}$ as compared to those in Eq.~\eqref{action-with-matter}.
 In any case, so long as the (generalized) disformal transformation is invertible, the barred metric is some disformal transformation of the unbarred metric and vice versa, and hence this is just a matter of convention.
 Note, however, that the Lagrangian~\eqref{action-with-matter} makes sense as a theory of gravity nonminimally coupled to matter even if the disformal transformation is noninvertible, though one cannot move to the equivalent description in the GDH (or Jordan) frame in this case.
 Therefore, in this subsection, we study a system described by the Lagrangian~\eqref{action-with-matter} without imposing the invertibility conditions for the disformal transformation from the outset.\footnote{Precisely speaking, we assume the first two conditions in Eq.~\eqref{eq:InvertibilityConditions} to guarantee the existence of the barred inverse metric~$\bar{g}^{\mu\nu}$, but do not necessarily impose the last three conditions.
 The authors of Ref.~\cite{Naruko:2022vuh} used a similar approach to specify the degeneracy conditions under the unitary gauge without imposing the invertibility conditions from the outset.} For simplicity, we assume that the matter sector is described by a massless scalar field~$\psi$,

 where $\psi_\mu\coloneqq \nabla_\mu \psi$ and $\bar g^{\mu\nu}$ is the inverse metric associated with $\bar g_{\mu\nu}$ defined in Eq.~\eqref{eq:InverseMetric}.

-We expect that the system described by the Lagrangian~\eqref{action-with-matter} has four physical degrees of freedom, where three come from the gravity sector ($g_{\mu\nu}$ and $\phi$) and one from the matter scalar field~$\psi$.
-In order to avoid an unwanted fifth (would-be Ostrogradsky) degree of freedom, terms with the highest time derivatives must possess a degenerate structure.
+We expect that the system described by the Lagrangian~\eqref{action-with-matter} has four physical DOFs, where three come from the gravity sector ($g_{\mu\nu}$ and $\phi$) and one from the matter scalar field~$\psi$.
+In order to avoid an unwanted fifth DOF, terms with the highest time derivatives must possess a degenerate structure.
 In order to study the kinetic structure of the Lagrangian~\eqref{action-with-matter} in detail, let us introduce the Arnowitt-Deser-Misner (ADM) variables as

 where $N$ is the lapse function, $N^i$ is the shift vector, and $h_{ij}$ is the induced metric.
 Note that we do not choose the unitary gauge, and hence the timelike unit normal vector~$n_\mu=-N\delta^0_\mu$ associated with a constant-$t$ hypersurface is not proportional to $\phi_\mu$.
 The extrinsic curvature is written in terms of the ADM variables as